Stochastic gravitational wave background detection using NANOGrav 15-year data set in the context of massive gravity: Introduction

-Recently, attempts have been made to provide ghost-free nonlinear MG theories, such as the deRham-Gabadaze-Tolley (dRGT) theory \cite{Hassan:2011tf, Hassan:2011ea, deRham:2010ik,deRham:2010kj}.
-An alternative approach is to do away with Lorentz invariance, allowing gravitons to form a 3D rotation group, e.g. \cite{Arkani-Hamed:2003pdi, Rubakov:2004eb, Dubovsky:2004sg, Blas:2009my, Rubakov:2008nh, Blas:2007zz, Comelli:2013txa, Langlois:2014jba}.
-This no longer requires the theory to have five degrees of freedom, and one such model has been proposed on these grounds:\ the minimal theory of MG (MTMG) \cite{DeFelice:2015hla, DeFelice:2015moy}, which will be considered in this paper.
-Another benefit of this model is that we no longer have to consider the Higuchi bound, which ordinarily requires that the ratio of the mass of the graviton to the Hubble scale of inflation be up to an order of unity \cite{Higuchi:1986py}.
+MTMG proposes a novel modification of dRGT: doing away with Lorentz invariance and allowing gravitons to form a 3D rotation group, e.g., \cite{Arkani-Hamed:2003pdi,Rubakov:2004eb,Dubovsky:2004sg,Blas:2009my,Rubakov:2008nh,Blas:2007zz,Comelli:2013txa,Langlois:2014jba}.
+This no longer requires the existence of five degrees of freedom, and due to the lack of observations of new propagating degrees of freedom, we consider MTMG in this paper.
+In this model, we no longer have to consider the Higuchi bound, which ordinarily requires that the ratio of the mass of the graviton to the Hubble scale of inflation be up to an order of unity \cite{Higuchi:1986py}.
+This model allows for stable, isotropic Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) cosmologies, which other models suffer instabilities in, thereby leading to an experimentally viable cosmology \cite{DeFelice:2015hla}.

-In this paper, we will consider a time-dependent MTMG, specifically one in which the graviton mass is a step-function of time as described in Ref.\ \cite{Fujita:2018ehq} (hereafter the Step Function Mass (SFM) model).
-We will calculate the energy density of primordial GWs created during inflation, at the present time, in the presence of MG and compare it to the signals we observed in the 15-year NANOGrav data set (hereafter NG15).
-The goal of this paper is to show whether MG, through the primordial GWs, is able to reproduce the observed SGWB.
+In this paper, we consider a time-dependent MTMG, specifically one in which the graviton mass is a step function of time as described in Ref.\ \cite{Fujita:2018ehq} (hereafter the step function mass (SFM) model).
+We calculate the energy density of primordial GWs created during inflation, at the present time, in the presence of MG and compare it to the signals we observed in the 15-year NANOGrav data set (hereafter NG15).
+The goal of this paper is to show whether MG, through primordial GWs, is able to reproduce the observed SGWB.